CrazyCanadia/Translating-the-Left/README.md

 1. Go to your Extension manager and choose "Load Unpacked" extensions.

-2. Navigate to your saved files and select the "Bad Thing Extension" folder.
+2. Navigate to your saved files and select the "Translating-the-Left-master" folder.

 3. Once this is loaded, Pin the extension to have easy access and helpful information.